 We did not like the narrow mouth for hot drinks, though.
-Much like the Mira Cascade, the narrow mouth of the Hydro Flask seemed to conduct heat, making it almost impossible to drink our hot drinks hours after the bottle had been filled.
+The narrow mouth of the Hydro Flask seemed to conduct heat, making it almost impossible to drink our hot drinks hours after the bottle had been filled.
 On the opposite end of the spectrum, the narrow mouth was too narrow to fit ice cubes for cold drinks.
 If you are planning to use the bottle as simply a water bottle, the Hydro Flask Standard is a great option, but for hot drinks or very cold drinks, it falls a bit short.
 The narrow mouth also makes this bottle challenging to clean.
 The fact that the threads are on the outside of the lid helps its case a bit, but it is still challenging to get it completely clean.

 Over the years, Hydro Flask has proven to make bottles that are built to last, and this one is no exception.
 We took this bottle to the crag, we biked around town with it, we dropped it on the ground.
 Though the paint got a few nicks in it, the bottle was otherwise unscathed after a few months of heavy use.
-While other insulated bottles, like the Simple Modern Summit and the Mira Cascade saw minor dents and chipped paint, the Hydro Flask stayed relatively unscathed.
-The Klean Kanteen Classic was comparable, with minimal scratches in its paint and no dents to speak of after two months of use.
+While other insulated bottles saw minor dents and chipped paint, the Hydro Flask stayed relatively unscathed.

 We do admit that part of this is the luck of the draw and how the bottles fell.
 Many of our friends have Hydro Flasks and Klean Kanteens with several dents and scratches.
 These dents and scratches haven't affected the performance of any that we have heard, though.

 The Hydro Flask did well in this metric.
 We filled this bottle with coffee, tea, Emergen-C, and water, and for the most part, flavors seemed to dissipate quickly after a wash or two.
 The threads on the lid are exposed and easy to clean, which is where we found flavors to linger the most.
-Its performance was on par to the Mira Cascade, since both bottles are tall, vacuum insulated, stainless models.
-The Simple Modern Summit did better in the taste metric because it has interchangeable lids that are easy to clean, which gave it a higher score in this metric.
+That said, it is easy to clean, which gave it a higher score in this metric.

 In terms of value, Hydro Flask products are a bit of an investment.
 They are not cheap up front — the Standard Mouth bottle costs $35.
 Comparatively, the Wide Mouth 1L is $40 and the Yeti Rambler 26 also costs $40.
 All of these name-brand vacuum insulated bottles cost a pretty penny, but they do seem to last.
-To us, it seemed worth it for the Yeti, since we used it so frequently for hot drinks.
-The Standard, due to grievances mentioned above, felt like it had a hefty price tag for a bottle that we ended up using for room-temperature water most frequently.
+The Standard, due to the grievances mentioned above, felt like it had a hefty price tag for a bottle that we ended up using for room-temperature water most frequently.